ahungry/com.ahungry.comments/README.md

 # Why didn't you add 'XYZ Auth provider' like other 'ABC Service' has?

-I don't think many of the common IDP providers (Google SAML / IDP, Facebook etc.) are very privacy friendly (one of the main reasons I wrote this implementation was that my old one was very heavy on ads/tracking...hundreds of remote assets being downloaded just to include their javascript for commenting on my site).
+I don't think many of the common IDP providers (Google SAML / IDP, Facebook etc.) are very privacy friendly or open with their implementations (one of the main reasons I wrote this implementation was that my old "single line of JS" usage (Disqus) was very heavy on ads/tracking...hundreds of remote assets being downloaded just to include their javascript for commenting on my site).